Herbert Parsons (New York politician): Early life

 Parsons was born in New York City on October 28, 1869.
 He was the son of John Edward Parsons, a former president of the New York City Bar Association, and Mary Dumesnil McIlvaine.

 Parsons attended private schools in New York City, St. Paul's School, Concord, New Hampshire, Yale University, the University of Berlin, Harvard Law School, and was graduated from Yale University in 1890.
+While at Yale, he was a member of Gamma Nu, Delta Kappa Epsilon, and Scroll and Key.

 Career

 He was admitted to the bar in 1894 and commenced practice in New York City.

 He served as member of the board of aldermen of New York City in 1900–1904.
+He was one of the most active members of the Society of American Friends of Russian Freedom, acting as president of the organization.

 He was elected as a Republican to the Fifty-ninth, Sixtieth, and Sixty-first Congresses (March 4, 1905 – March 3, 1911).
 A 1910 run for reelection to the Sixty-second Congress was unsuccessful, and Parsons resumed the practice of law in New York City.

 He served as delegate to all Republican New York State conventions from 1904 to 1920, and to the Republican National Conventions in 1908, 1912, 1916, and 1920.
 During the First World War he served on the general staff of the American Expeditionary Forces.